JuliaSparse/SparseArrays.jl/docs/src/index.md

 Julia has support for sparse vectors and [sparse matrices](https://en.wikipedia.org/wiki/Sparse_matrix) in the `SparseArrays` stdlib module.
 Sparse arrays are arrays that contain enough zeros that storing them in a special data structure leads to savings in space and execution time, compared to dense arrays.

-External packages which implement different sparse storage types, multidimensional sparse arrays, and more can be found in [Noteworthy external packages](@ref man-csc)
+External packages which implement different sparse storage types, multidimensional sparse arrays, and more can be found in [Noteworthy External Sparse Packages](@ref)

 ## [Compressed Sparse Column (CSC) Sparse Matrix Storage](@id man-csc)